kiwindow/SymbolicRegression/README.md

 ## 4. A sample result of the Symbolic Regression validated with leave-one-out crossvalidation method

-A sample file of calculation results using newMaxGD2 on a notebook of Wolfarm Language is available from the following link.
+A sample file of Wolfram Language notebook calculated with newMaxGD2 using BuildModel and DataModeler is available from the following link.

 https://www.dropbox.com/s/6u5d6nk0zq9j173/20201208%20LOO%20newMaxGD2%2030sec%20if%200.80%204seeds%20Normalized1%20A.nb?dl=0

-This file can be opened with Wolfram Player, which is a free soft that can be obtained from the following site.
+This file can be opened with Wolfram Player, which is a free software that can be obtained from the following site.

 https://www.wolfram.com/player/